 Integrated graphics, as the name suggests, is a graphics processing unit that is integrated into a CPU, eliminating the need for a dedicated graphics card.
 Motherboards that support CPUs with integrated graphics usually feature HDMI connectors, potentially along with other types of connectors such as DVI or VGA, which are used to output data to the monitor.

-Most Intel CPUs feature solid integrated graphics solutions such as Intel HD, Intel UHD, and Intel Iris, and only those models marked with an “F” at the end of their model number don’t come with this feature.
+Most Intel CPUs feature robust integrated graphics solutions such as Intel HD, Intel UHD, and Intel Iris, and only those models marked with an “F” at the end of their model number don’t come with this feature.

 But are integrated graphics worth it?